-Current regulations and guidance from the Department for Education state that all secondary schools must deliver relationships and sex education.
-As such, we are required to teach relationships and sex education as part of our Personal Social, Health and Economic (PSHE) education curriculum, both during PSHE lessons and in broader pastoral contexts.
+Current regulations and guidance from the Department for Education state that all secondary schools must deliver RSE.
+We deliver RSE as part of our Personal Social, Health and Economic (PSHE) education curriculum, both during PSHE lessons and in broader pastoral contexts, which also includes statutory Health Education.
+Other areas of our work, such as teaching about fundamental British Values, are also relevant to our teaching in RSE.

-The parental right to withdraw pupils from RSE remains for aspects of sex education which are not part of the Science curriculum.
+The parental right to withdraw pupils from RSE remains for aspects of RSE which the school defines as sex education.